🔼The name Abel-maim: Summary

 Verb אבל ('abel) is like the previous ones in that it describes a drive of liquid or semi-liquid elements along some collective course.
 It's often used to describe a collective mourning, which either happened in a procession or else contagious enough to drag others along.
 Nouns אבל ('ebel) and אבל ('abel) both mean mourning, but the latter is also the word for actual water stream or brook.
 In cognate languages this verb is used to describe the driving of camels.
 There is even a sporadically used adverb אבל ('abal), which in older texts expresses solemn affirmation (verily, truly, yes indeed I'm totally going along with you there) but later texts appear to put somewhat of a breaking force on the momentum ("yes!... but").

 The second part of the name Abel-maim is the word מים (mayim), meaning sea or literally: waters:

 For a meaning of the name Abel-maim, NOBSE Study Bible Name List proposes Meadow Of Waters, Jones' Dictionary of Old Testament Proper Names reads Place Of Waters and BDB Theological Dictionary oddly suggests Wheat-Meadow.
-According to the interpretation of the Abel-part forwarded by HAW Theological Wordbook of the Old Testament, the name Abel-maim would mean something like Flowing Waters.
+According to the interpretation of the Abel-part forwarded by HAW Theological Wordbook of the Old Testament, the name Abel-maim would mean something like Streaming Waters.